mtobesyajerry-sudo/law-firms1/MATTER_ACTIVITIES_SCHEMA_FIX.md

 1. ❌ Matter created but not linked to client
 2. ❌ "No related clients" message displayed
 3. ❌ Activities failed to save with no clear error
+4. ❌ Billing milestones failed to save - table didn't exist
-4. ❌ Silent failures - no user feedback
+5. ❌ Silent failures - no user feedback
+6. ❌ No tracking of large transactions for AML compliance

 ### After
 1. ✅ Matter automatically linked to selected client
 2. ✅ Client displayed in matter details
 3. ✅ Activities save successfully with all compliance tracking
+4. ✅ Billing milestones save with full financial tracking
-4. ✅ Error alerts if relationship creation fails
+5. ✅ Error alerts if relationship creation fails
-5. ✅ Rich activity tracking with follow-ups and priorities
+6. ✅ Rich activity tracking with follow-ups and priorities
+7. ✅ Automatic flagging of large transactions (>= 10M TZS)
+8. ✅ AML review requirements auto-set for high-value payments
+9. ✅ Source of funds verification tracking
+10. ✅ Invoice and payment method tracking

 ---